The good parts (5 out of 5)

 Nathan Drake is very human, actually about as resistant to gun fire and damage as the enemy he faces, which makes the game very challenging when you have to draw your gun.

-Parts that could be better
+Parts that could be better (5 out of 5)

 The platforming in the game is almost too easy, I let my six year old nephew try and he had no trouble swinging around the environments, easily and intuitively learning the mechanics.
 Still, an Uncharted Drakes Fortune walkthrough will surely come in handy when you play the game.